s7manth/tp/docs/DeveloperGuide.md

 | ImportCsvCommand       | CsvUtil |
 | ImportCsvCommandParser |         |

 The external library used for reading CSV files is OpenCSV.
 OpenCSV supports a host of functions that allow one to manipulate and work with CSV files.
 The command utilizes the `CSVReader` from the library to read the files.

 One important assumption made while implementing the `import-csv` command is that the files are expected to conform to the format defined by LumiNUS (the learning management system used by NUS).
 This however, can be modified and extended to cater to other systems as well.

 ImportCsvCommand takes in the path argument for the CSV file, which is parsed to retrieve the contents and load them into TAilor's database.
-Exception handling has been done and checks (file not found, io, csvvalidation etc)
+Exception handling has been done alongside checks (file not found, io, csvvalidation etc)

 #### Design Considerations

-**Aspect:**

-**Aspect:**

-**Aspect:**
+**Aspect: Defensive Coding**

+* The import-csv command has been created in a manner that checks for most possible places where the user could go wrong and provides guidance to correct them through the error messages and the user guide section.
+This command is designed to be very easy to use for the current target users, which are TAs teaching a NUS module which implies that they would have manager access on LumiNUS.
+The student database exported from LumiNUS conforms exactly to our csv file requirements and hence, any beginner user would be able to successfully use this command as long as they follow the directions provided in the user guide.

+**Aspect: Usability and Improved User Experience**

+* One great feature that the import-csv focuses on is that it adds student contacts from the csv file **additively** to the student list.
+Essentially, if some student details already exist in the roster then importing a csv file would not replace the previous students' data but instead extend the list.
+This is extremely useful for TAs who are teaching more than one module and would get different excel files from LumiNUS.
+To prevent increasing administrative requirements on user's end, we will not need them to merge the files on their end, instead they can convert their excel sheets to csv and simply import one after the other.
+As such if the user prefers updating their csv locally and importing again then the command handles that situation too by ignoring duplicate students and simply importing the new updates.

 ### Mailing feature: mail-all